100 Notable alumni of

 -

-Bradley Rogers Carson is an American lawyer and politician who is the 21st President of the University of Tulsa.
-A member of the Democratic Party, he served in the United States House of Representatives from 2001 to 2005.
+Brad Rogers Carson is an American lawyer and politician who was the 21st president of the University of Tulsa from 2021 to 2025.
+A member of the Democratic Party, he served two terms in the United States House of Representatives from 2001 to 2005.

 -